 - Finish: Long, persistent, and polished, with seamless tannin integration and notable freshness

-The wine is frequently awarded 98–100 points from critics including Robert Parker, James Suckling, and Vinous.
+The wine regularly earns 98 to 100 points from critics including Robert Parker, James Suckling, and Vinous.

 Investment Performance

-Harlan Estate has consistently delivered high returns and strong market resilience across economic cycles:
+Harlan Estate has consistently delivered high returns and strong market resilience across economic cycles.
+Annualized returns for top vintages have tracked between 12% and 16%, and the estate has shown exceptional price stability even during broader market downturns.

 - 1994 Vintage: Released at $65, now trades for $1,500+, representing a 2200% ROI over three decades